86 homes destroyed and the local school lost everything.

 It is a truly fascinating story.

-If you want to follow Paul on his travels through India to Nepal in December then he would be delighted for you to share the experience Click Here
+If you want to follow Paul on his trek up to Everest Base Camp in October and his next visit to Thangpalkot1 then he would be delighted for you to share in the journey Click Here

 The more donations we receive the more homes we can re-build.